• Skip to primary navigation

 two filets of salmon with salt and pepper on a small sheet pan on a grey surface

-Very lightly spray a tiny bit of the oil on top of the salmon and sprinkle salt and pepper all over the filet.
-Or whichever seasoning you are using.
+Place the salmon filets skin-side down on a very lightly oiled baking tray.
+Spray a tiny bit of the oil on top of the salmon and sprinkle salt and pepper all over the filet.

 digital thermometer checking the internal temperature of salmon and wrapping it in foil to let it rest